iphoting/ovpnmcgen.rb/README.md

 - Else if wireless SSID matches any specified with `--untrusted-ssids`, unconditionally bring up the VPN connection on the next network attempt.
 - Else if the primary network interface becomes Wifi (any SSID except those above), unconditionally bring up the VPN connection on the next network attempt.
 - Else if the primary network interface becomes Cellular, leave any existing VPN connection up, but do not reconnect on demand.
-- Else, unconditionally bring up the VPN connection on the next network attempt.
+- Else, leave any existing VPN connection up, but do not reconnect on demand.

 Note: The other match triggers, such as `DNSDomainMatch`, `DNSServerAddressMatch`, and per-connection domain inspection (`ActionParameters`), are not implemented.
 I reckon some kind of DSL will need to be built to support them; pull-requests are welcome.